matthewfro1717/Strident-Crisis-1.5-Fixed/README.md

 Also the CharacterSelectionState.hx is NOT from Dave and Bambi Source Code.
 I read the note in the source code so I didn't use it and made my own character selection state file.

 alright bye and dont post the source code somewhere else.

-^^ apache license allows me to! sorry!
+^^ apache license allows me to! sorry! - sam